 The choice of pain relief will depend on the severity of the pain.
 For mild-to-moderate pain, paracetamol or a non-steroidal anti-inflammatory drug (NSAID), such as ibuprofen, is best.
-If this is not effective, or for moderate-to-severe pain, stronger pain relievers such as codeine, tramadol, morphine, tricyclic antidepressants and gabapentin may be used.
+If this doesn't work, or for moderate-to-severe pain, stronger pain relievers such as codeine, morphine, tricyclic antidepressants and gabapentin may be used.
 Read more about pain relief medications.

 Post-herpetic neuralgia (ongoing pain)

 About 1 in every 3 people who have had shingles go on to have pain that lasts for months or years after the rash has gone.
 This is a type of nerve pain or neuropathic pain.
 Read more about post-herpetic neuralgia.

 Chickenpox vaccine should prevent you from getting the virus, and so decrease the risk of both chickenpox and shingles.

 Shingles vaccine reduces the risk of getting shingles and its complications – you may still get shingles, but the symptoms are usually less severe and post-herpetic neuralgia is less likely.
 In New Zealand there are 2 brands of vaccines that protect against shingles – Shingrix and Zostavax.
 These vaccines differ in the way they work, their cost and how they are given.
 Read more about the differences between Shingrix and Zostavax.

 The most common complication of shingles is long-term nerve pain called postherpetic neuralgia.
 Long term nerve pain occurs in the areas where the shingles rash was, even after the rash clears up.
 It can last for months or years after the rash goes away.
 The pain can be very severe and can interfere with daily life.
 Read more about pain after shingles.